flyingmachine/brave-clojure-web/content/core-async.md

 it releases a hot dog, then readies itself for the next purchase.
 When it's out of hot dogs, it stops.
-All around us are hot dog vending machines in different guises, independent entities concurrently responding to events in the world and producing further events according to their nature.
+All around us are hot dog vending machines in different guises, independent entities concurrently responding to events in the world according to their nature.
 The espresso machine at your favorite coffee shop, the pet hamster you loved as a child - everything can be modeled in terms of behavior using the general form, "when *x* happens, do *y*."
 Even the programs we write are just glorified hot dog vending machines, each one an independent process waiting for the next event, whether it's a keystroke, a timeout, or the arrival of data on a socket.

 Clojure's core.async library allows you to create independent processes within a single program.
 This chapter describes a useful